wasp-lang/wasp/web/docs/auth/auth-hooks.md

 - `req: Request`

   The [Express request object](https://expressjs.com/en/api.html#req) from which you can access the request headers, cookies, etc.
-- `hookName: string`

-  The current hook name (`'onBeforeOAuthRedirect'`).
-This value can be useful when logging or debugging.

 The **return value** of this hook must be an object that looks like this: `{ url: URL }`.
 Wasp uses the URL to redirect the user to the OAuth provider.